basst314/space/README.md

 ### #1 Siam Cat
 - Find following Milestone Names
-- Dynamic World can be generated and displayed (Server-Client-Roundtrip)
+- A game-world can be generated and displayed (Server-Client-Roundtrip over Network)
 - World is persistent for one game session
-- A Server and a Client are implemented as REST-Service and per WebSocket
+- Server and Client are communicating via WebSockets
+- Basic Events can be sent between client and server